Mishalzeera/the-money-manager/README.md

 A Wishlist, accessed via the users profile page, contains a list of items the user would like to save up for.
 This is sent to its own collection in the database after a "add wish" form is filled in.
 The item appears immediately in the wishlist.
+Adding a dynamically generated a-tag with a url_for that links to a route only allows for the routing but not passing any variables back.
+Despite combing the Jinja and Flask docs, the author could only find limited mention of any related information.